|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 Use the bins around the reserve and do not litter.

-It is a constant exhibition of natural and human history of the last 100 million years in the Southern Patagonia, recognized with the Scientific Sponsorship of La Plata Museum of Natural Sciences of the UNLP (National University of La Plata).
-The educational tour has been strategically thought to introduce visitors into the history of southern Patagonia ever since its very formation.
+This unique, informative center is a constant exhibition of the natural and human history of the last 100 million years in Southern Patagonia, recognized by the Scientific Sponsorship of La Plata Museum of Natural Sciences of the UNLP (National University of La Plata).
+The educational tour has been strategically conceived to introduce visitors into the history of southern Patagonia ever since its very formation.

 This museum is located 6 km away from El Calafate, on the way to the Glacier.
-They provide a transfer from the Secretaría de Turismo Provincial regularly from 11 to 18 hrs, the cost is included in the entrance fee.
-This newly opened museum offers a fantastic explanation of glaciers, and their role in forming the shape of the earth’s landscape.
-In particular, don’t miss a 5 minute or so film on the history of the Earth, for context.
+They provide a transfer from the Secretaría de Turismo Provincial regularly from 11 am to 6 pm, and the cost is included in the entrance fee.
+This newly opened museum offers a fantastic explanation of glaciers and their role in forming the shape of the earth’s landscape.
+In particular, don’t miss a 5-minute film on the history of the Earth, for context.

 Before you leave, don’t miss the opportunity to have fun at the ice-bar.
 Don’t worry- they give you a jacket so that you don’t get cold!

 No entrance fee is charged to access this section.
 Hikers can climb Cerro Cristal, a rugged but rewarding 3½-hour hike.
-It begins at the education camp at La Jerónima, just before the Camping Lago Roca entrance, 55 km southwest of El Calafate along RP 15.
-The place offers a restaurant and horseback riding tours.
-Ideal place to spend the day, have a picnic, make the most of biking tours or do some birdwatching.
+It begins at the education camp at La Jerónima, just before the Camping Lago Roca entrance, 40 miles southwest of El Calafate along RP 15.
+This place offers a restaurant and horseback riding tours.
+It is an ideal place to spend the day, have a picnic, make the most of biking tours or do some birdwatching.
 On a clear day, you can see Glaciar Moreno and the Torres del Paine.

 During high season there are daily buses to this lake.

-De los fresnos 3362.
-Tel: 493071.
-A little out of town, with beautiful lake views, has a very tasty cusine.
-Decoration is simple, enormous windows to appreciate the lake, and my favorite plate here is their lamb and spinach lasagna accompanied with a good bottle of Malbec.
+A little outside of town, with beautiful lake views, and has a very tasty cuisine.
+Decoration includes simple, enormous windows to appreciate the lake, and my favorite plate here is their lamb and spinach lasagna accompanied by a good bottle of Malbec.

-Cnel.
-Rosales 61.
-Tel.
-491065.
 The best parrilla in town!
 Grilled meats here are to die for!
-Comparing with the other options in town it is not expensive.
 It is very popular, so you always have to make a reservation before you go.
-It can be full of groups meaning it is often quite noisy and you might have to wait long for your meal…but you will forget all this when food arrives!
+It can be full of groups, meaning it is often quite noisy and you might have to wait a while for your meal…but you will forget any inconveniences when the food arrives!
+Gluten-Free

-Av.
-Del Libertador 1876.
-Tel.
-493356.
-Colorful, good music and homemade food are the three qualities of this place.
-The portions are big and there is great variety for vegetarians.
-Try the filled calabaza, you won’t regret!
-Good value.
+Colorful interior, good music, and homemade food are the three stand-out qualities of this place.
+The portions are big and there is a great variety for vegetarians.
+Try the filled pumpkin, you won’t regret it!

-Av del Libertador and 1ro de Mayo.
-491-610.
-Maybe the most popular restaurant.
-Strategically located at the corner in front of the Administration Office of the National Park, you cannot avoid to go out with terrible olives Shell , but, the pizzas, pastas and empanadas are delicious!
+Maybe the most popular restaurant in El Calafate.
+Strategically located at the corner in front of the Administration Office of the National Park, the pizzas, pasta, and empanadas are delicious!
 The great old fashioned ambiance, enthusiastic service, and generous dishes are the distinguished tones of the place.

-Av.
-Libertador 963 Tel.492590.
-One of the most expensive options in town, this restaurant has a wine menu the caters to all tastes.
+One of the more expensive options in town, this restaurant has a wine menu the caters to all tastes.
 Gourmet food, trout, salmon, and of course Patagonian lamb.
-Treat for a special night.
+A true treat for a special night.
+Gluten-free

-Av.
-Libertador 1245.
-Tel.
-491758.
-One of the most traditional in town, La Cocina’s portions are big and although the specialty is pasta you can find original and different salads.
-Medium price.
+One of the most traditional in town, La Cocina’s portions are big and, although the specialty is pasta, you can find original and different salads.

 Their beef and lamb seems to be as good as their pasta.
 It looks like one visit won’t be enough!